5 Why use the AP and exceptions

 5.2 Exceptions to using the AP tools

-Exceptions where non-AP tools may be preferred for the storage and processing stages (see Recommended Analytical IT tools section) include where:
+Exceptions where non-AP tools may be preferred for the storage and processing stages (see the section on Recommended Analytical IT tools) include where:

-• Creating online surveys, for which MS Forms, MoJ Forms or Smart Survey13 (which has much more advanced functionality) are appropriate.
+- Creating online surveys, for which MS Forms, GOV.UK Forms or Smart Survey 10 (which has much more advanced functionality) are appropriate.

-Even where there is a valid exception, the approach taken should be as similar as possible (also considering proportionality) to that using the AP tools and the recommended ways of working.
+Even where there is a valid exception, the approach taken should be as similar as possible (also considering proportionality) to that using the AP tools and the recommended ways of working (see section on Recommended ways of working.